XDLoLiK/move-copy-lab/README.md

 ```

-As we can see, there are two version of the same method Storage::Write.
+As we can see, there are two versions of the same method Storage::Write.
 One accepts rvalue reference, and the other - lvalue reference.
 In this particular
-case it would be preferable to use the first form of the function because it would
+case it would be preferable to use the first function because it would
 simply make a shallow copy of the temporary vector object.
 In order to achieve it
-we need to commit a cast like so:
+we need to commit a cast as follows:

 ```
 void foo() {